deeheber/react-router/README.md

-# React Router
+# React Test Repos

-This is a combo self-reference and test repo for react router stuff.
+This is a combo self-reference and test repo for react-redux stuff.

+Each topic/app is in its own folder.